seanbaxter/circle/new-circle/README.md

 * variable generics
 * interface generics

 I made a big effort in this direction, but there were [too many open questions](https://gist.github.com/seanbaxter/74580fe39601eafaf9644c40ad98f606) to close the loop.
+I'm skeptical that we should expect early-checked generics to land in a C++ compiler, given their inflexibility.
+I believe Rust and Swift would be stronger languages with late-checked templates.

 ## `[meta]`